|Juvenile Arrest Rate Trends

 [Text only] [Excel file]

 - Rates for Asian juveniles were considerably lower than the rates for other racial groups.
-In 2011, for example, the rates for American Indian youth was eight times greater than the Asian rate, the rate for white youth was almost seven times greater, and the rate for blacks was more than three times as high.
+In 2012, for example, the rates for American Indian and white youth were nearly five times greater than the Asian rate, and the rate for blacks was more than twice as high.

 Internet Citation: OJJDP Statistical Briefing Book.
 Online.
 Available: